jakoblundoe/jl-portfolio/README.md

 #### Description
-This is the repository of the development of my portfolio website.
+This is the repository for the development of my portfolio website.